 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The Fund does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The Fund's investment in US Treasury Notes have maturities of one to five years.
+The Fund's investment in US Treasury Notes and U.S. Government Agencies had maturities of one to five years, for June 30, 2017 and 2016.